-How do I get involved in sport?
+How do I get involved in Sport?

 There are heaps of different sports you can get involved in at UNSW and they start at a range of different levels.

 Social butterflies should look no further than our social sports comps.
 After something a bit more competitive?
-Have a think about representing UNSW by competing at Unigames.
+Have a think about representing UNSW by competing at Nationals.
 There's everything from ten-pin bowling to netball and the social scene is a blast!

 Why do I need a student card and where do I get one?

 You'll use your student card on the daily at uni.
 Not only is it the only place to proudly display your Arc sticker, it will get you access to sweet discounts, and can be used as ID, allow you to borrow stuff from the library, can be a swipe access to get into buildings and rooms, and is a must for exams.

 Once you've completed your enrollment online you can grab your student card from the Help Zone in the Ground Foyer of Main Library.
 You'll need to some kind of photo ID and your student number.

 Try and get your student card ASAP because the queues are massive at the start of semester!
 Save time (and ensure you have a great pic) by uploading a photo in advance here.

 You can replace lost or stolen cards at FM Assist in the Matthews Building.